Lake Agnes

 Photography Tips

-• Mirror Lake Reflection: The Big Beehive reflects perfectly in Mirror Lake on calm mornings.
+• Mirror Lake Reflection: The Big Beehive reflects ideally in Mirror Lake on calm mornings.

 • The Tea House Deck: The classic shot is looking across the lake from the teahouse stairs.